mantidproject/mantid/Code/Mantid/docs/source/algorithms/Stitch1D-v3.rst

 Description
 -----------

-Stitches single histogram `Matrix Workspaces <http://www.mantidproject.org/MatrixWorkspace>`_ together outputting a stitched Matrix Workspace.
+Stitches single histogram :ref:`Matrix Workspaces <MatrixWorkspace>` together outputting a stitched Matrix Workspace.
 Either the right-hand-side or left-hand-side workspace can be chosen to be scaled.
 Users must provide a Param step (single value), but the binning start